 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation of expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on January 2021 information for a 10 year time horizon.
+The numbers shown are based on January 2023 information for a 10 year time horizon.

-The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a long-term horizon; the most recent analysis was performed in 2017.
-The following target asset allocation was adopted by the TCDRS board in March 2022.
-The geometric real rate of return is net of inflation, assumed at 2.60%, per Cliffwater LLC's 2022 capital market assumptions.
+The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a long-term horizon; the most recent analysis was performed in 2021.
+The following target asset allocation was adopted by the TCDRS board in March 2021.
+The assumption for the long-term expected return is reviewed annually for continued compliance with the relevant actuarial standards of practice.
+Milliman relies on the experience of Cliffwater in this assessment.

 Geometric Real Rate of Return

 Asset Class Target Allocation (Expected Minus Inflation)

-US Equities 11.50% 3.80%
+US Equities 11.50% 4.95%

-Private Equity 25.00% 6.80%
+Private Equity 25.00% 7.95%

-Global Equities 2.50% 4.10%
+Global Equities 2.50% 4.95%

-International Equities-Developed 5.00% 3.80%
+International Equities-Developed 5.00% 4.95%

-International Equities-Emerging 6.00% 4.30%
+International Equities-Emerging 6.00% 4.95%

-Investment-Grade Bonds 3.00% -0.85%
+Investment-Grade Bonds 3.00% 2.40%

-Strategic Credit 9.00% 1.77%
+Strategic Credit 9.00% 3.39%

-Direct Lending 16.00% 6.25%
+Direct Lending 16.00% 6.95%

-Distressed Debt 4.00% 4.50%
+Distressed Debt 4.00% 7.60%

-REIT Equities 2.00% 3.10%
+REIT Equities 2.00% 4.15%

-Master Limited Partnerships 2.00% 3.85%
+Master Limited Partnerships 2.00% 5.30%

-Private Real Estate Partnerships 6.00% 5.10%
+Private Real Estate Partnerships 6.00% 5.70%

-Hedge Funds 6.00% 1.55%
+Hedge Funds 6.00% 2.90%

 Cash Equivalents 2.00%

 Total 100.00%